 When we first spoke to her, she was posting as little as one post or fewer per day.
 When she had the time to upload an original picture of one of her patients, she would do so.
 If she didn’t have time that day, she wouldn’t.
 But even with how little she posted to their Page, they still enjoyed solid engagement from their fans.
-This told us that Northshore’s Page had a ton of untapped potential waiting to be unlocked.
+This told us that Northshore’s Page had a ton of untapped potential and organic reach waiting to be unlocked.

 Learning to Curate